sensu/sensu-docs/content/sensu-go/6.4/web-ui/webconfig-reference.md

 order |
 -------------|------
-description  | NEEDED.
-required     | false
-type         | String
-example      | {{< language-toggle >}}
+description  | The order in which to list items on the specified page.
+Read [Page preferences order values][8] to learn more. required     | false type         | String example      | {{< language-toggle >}}
 {{< code yml >}}
-order: example
+order: LASTSEEN
 {{< /code >}}
 {{< code json >}}
 {
-  "order": "example"
+  "order": "LASTSEEN"
 }
 {{< /code >}}
 {{< /language-toggle >}}

 selector |
 -------------|------
-description  | NEEDED.
+description  | The [search expression][7] to apply to the specified page.<br>{{% notice note %}}
+**NOTE**: The selector page preference is not available for the events page.
+{{% /notice %}}
 required     | false
 type         | String
 example      | {{< language-toggle >}}
 {{< code yml >}}
-selector: example = example
+selector: proxy in entity.subscriptions
 {{< /code >}}
 {{< code json >}}
 {
-  "selector": "example = example"
+  "selector": "proxy in entity.subscriptions"
 }
 {{< /code >}}
 {{< /language-toggle >}}